-Raw or not Raw, finding the right balance is the key to optimum health.
+Raw or cooked, finding the right balance is the key to optimum health.
 This is the case for all aspects of health.
-These words would describe my food, dishes, recipes and the feel of my kitchen at this moment,

 The goal is listening to what YOUR body needs and finding balance to make it thrive.
-And while your at it, enjoying your food, amazing energy and caring for your body from the inside out.
+And while your at it, you are enjoying your food, having amazing energy and caring for your body from the inside out.

 Raw …. all the good stuff stays preserved